brianwarner/ralitsapetkova.com/publications.md

 # Published papers

-## DOES IDIOSYNCRATIC VOLATILITY PROXY FOR RISK EXPOSURE?
-(WITH ZHANHUI CHEN), 2014
+## Does Idiosyncratic Volatility Proxy For Risk Exposure? (with Zhanhui Chen), 2014

 *Review of Financial Studies 25, 2745-2787*